 Badgers are short-legged omnivores including 11 species.
 They have short, wide bodies with short legs made for digging.
 They have elongated head, similar to weasels, with small ears.
 Their fur varies from black, white, grays and brown, usually with black faces, distinctive white markings and a light-coloured strip down their back.
 They range between 20 to 40 lbs, depending on species.
 Badgers find shelter underground, living in burrows called setts, either solitary or in clans known as cetes.
 Badgers can be found across the globe from North America, Great Britain and Ireland to Sub-Saharan Africa and Asia.

-Beavers are large, semi-aquatic rodents.
+Beavers are large, semi-aquatic rodents who are included on the list of nocturnal animals.
 Found in North America and Europe, these rodents are known for building damns, canals and lodges in reservoirs of water.
 As the second largest rodent in the world, their colonies build dams to provide still, deep water to protect against predators.
 Their strong front teeth can cut trees down, used for building.
 They are known for their alarm signal – slapping their tail loudly against the water – to alert danger.
 Unfortunately, their main predator are humans as the North American beaver population has historically declined due to over-hunting for fur and glands used in medicine and perfumes.

 The capybara is the largest living rodent in the world.
 Similar looking to oversized guinea pigs, these South American rodents inhabits savannas and dense forests, living near bodies of water.
 Highly social species, they can be found in groups as large as 100 individuals, but are normally found in smaller groups of 10-20 individuals.
 As semi-aquatic animals, they spend a lot of their time lounging in water, grazing on grass and aquatic plants.
 The capybara can remain submerged underwater for up to five minutes, hiding from predators or grazing on deeper plants.